 Chabert Cooks Up Some Cute Comedy

 Jenny (Lacey Chabert - The Sweetest Christmas) is very good at her job as a caterer, the trouble is that she finds herself catering for the engagement part of one her old school friends who has done well for her self.
 It brings to the fore Jenny's stalled relationship to career minded Daryl (Greyston Holt - A Very Country Christmas) who Jenny decides to call time on when she realises they are not on the same page romantically.
-But Jenny is then served a curve ball when she learns that she has he inherited half of an old house in Bucks County with Brian (Brennan Elliott - Christmas Encore), a Wall Street trader who only wants to sell the property inheriting the other half.
-Jenny convinces Brian to let her fix the place up as a B&B and in doing so the two of them, despite initially not getting on, end up romantically involved.
+But Jenny is then served a curve ball when she learns that she has he inherited half of an old house in Bucks County with Brian (Brennan Elliott - Christmas Encore), a Wall Street trader, inheriting the other half and who only wants to sell the property.
+Jenny convinces Brian to let her fix the place up as a B&B and in doing so the two of them, despite initially not getting on, end up falling in love.
 But of course things are not plain sailing especially with Daryl still interested in Jenny.